cmnord/teensytrivia/README.md

 - can add leaderboard showing later or in between
 -Add score correctly to game
 -show the winner of each round
+-need to clear database at the end of each round

 ##Milestones
 - April 28: Multiplayer support: how to sync up, join a game together